Call:(08) 9250 4575

 The reason for this is that once you have created a healthy, living soil, your plants are going to thrive.
 It's the micro-organisms in the soil, and their complex relationships with each other and your plants that make nutrients available for growth.

-Traditionally at the start of each new growing season, gardeners top up the soil to ensure that the new crop will get the best start.
+Traditionally at the start of each new growing season (autumn and spring), gardeners top up the soil to ensure that the new crop will get the best start.
 For new gardeners, the choice can be overwhelming, and it's hard to choose what you THINK your soil might need.

 Here are some of the common soil improvers organic gardeners use, with some pro’s and con’s of each:-